cosmos/sdk-tutorials/academy/4-my-own-chain/game-wager.md

 }
 ```

-Next, you need to update where the constructor is called and pass a proper instance of bank keeper.
+Next, update where the constructor is called and pass a proper instance of bank keeper.
 This happens in `app/app.go`:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/6213d10/app/app.go#L342-L343]
 app.CheckersKeeper = *checkersmodulekeeper.NewKeeper(